-3 Great Reasons to Consider After-Tax Contributions to a 401(k)
+3 Great Reasons to Try After-Tax 401(k) Contributions

 The 401(k) has evolved over the past few decades, offering flexibility in the way American workers can save for retirement.
 More companies are offering their workers more than one option on how to use these accounts, and if you are one of the lucky workers who has a choice beyond the usual pretax contribution, you should take a hard look at how you could benefit most.

 When given a choice, the majority of American workers opt for pretax contributions, which lower their federal income tax bill in the year they’re made.
 And although the tax incentive for pretax contributions is a clear benefit no one can discount, it could make more financial sense to take advantage of after-tax contributions if you are among these three types of people: